 Here are some things you should avoid when using glycolic acid and retinol:

 - Do not forget to hydrate.
 The most important thing to keep in mind when using glycolic acid and retinol is hydration, hydration, hydration.
+Perhaps add a hyaluronic acid step for some bonus moisture.

 - Do not buy a product that contains more than 2% or 3% retinol.
 This is the maximum concentration of retinol you can get from a skincare product.